surge-synthesizer/surge-rack/README.md

 Our overall goal for our first release is to have all the stages exposed as modules which work with an acceptable front plate, are full "phase2/3" rack 1.0 modules, but are still monophonic.
 Here's how far we are along on that journey.
+"Completed" doesn't mean bug free; it means monophonic, clean front panel, works as expected except in a couple of edge cases which are documented in github issues.

 <table>
 <tr><th>Plugin</th><th>Description</th><th>State</th></tr>